litestar-org/litestar/docs/usage/contrib/htmx.rst

         )

 .. note::
-    - Return type is starlite's ``Template`` and not ``HTMXTemplate``.
+    - Return type is litestar's ``Template`` and not ``HTMXTemplate``.
     - ``trigger_event``, ``params`` and ``after parameters`` are linked to one another.
     - If you are triggering an event then ``after`` is required and it must be one of ``receive``, ``settle`` or ``swap``.

 HTMX provides two types of responses - one that donsn't allow changes to the DOM and one that does.
-Starlite supports both of these:
+Litestar supports both of these:

 1 - Responses that don't make any changes to DOM.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :class:`HXStopPolling <starlite.contrib.htmx.response.HXStopPolling>` to stop polling for a response.
+Use :class:`HXStopPolling <litestar.contrib.htmx.response.HXStopPolling>` to stop polling for a response.

 .. code-block:: python